7absadesu12345/outlast-archive/README.md

 ---

-## 📂 Project Structure
+## Project Structure

-## ⚠️ Disclaimer
+## Disclaimer
 - We used a **starter FPS template** for basic gameplay and lighting.
 - All **3D models are sourced from Sketchfab** and are **not created by us**.
 - Backend functionalities rely on [Folder Heaven](https://github.com/BLLALL/folder-heaven).
-- We made sure to follow the hackathon rules regarding asset usage.

 ---

-## 🎮 How to Play
+## How to Play
 1. Clone or download the repository.
-2. Open the project in your game engine (Unity/Unreal).
-3. Set up the backend by following the [Folder Heaven](https://github.com/BLLALL/folder-heaven) instructions.
-4. Build and run the game.
+2. Start a live server
-5. Explore, survive, and uncover the archive’s dark secrets!
+3. Explore, survive, and uncover the archive’s dark secrets!